 - Acknowledge success: Besides the relationships we build with our nonprofit partners, another element that contributes to our Communicators success is a positive team environment.
 Our managing staff understands that the Communicators have a difficult job and that they deserve acknowledgement from us that their work is valued.
 Accordingly, we take the time to congratulate their continuous excellence in donor care.
 In addition, we ensure that our employees’ voices are heard and encourage an open-forum atmosphere in our offices that stimulates team building.
 It’s important to focus on maintaining a positive work atmosphere, especially in a high-stress occupation, so that employees sidestep burnout or frustration.

 You can’t create a dedicated team of Communicators overnight or achieve fundraising success without the right practices.
 But, you can heed our advice and start down the road to stellar donor care.

 Steve Brubaker began his career at InfoCision in 1985.
 In his current role as Chief of Staff and as a member of the Executive Team he is responsible for HR, internal and external communications, and manages the company’s legal and compliance departments.
-Brubaker is a member of a number of professional organizations, including the American Teleservices Association (ATA).
-He also donates his time to serve on several University boards, including the Executive Advisory Board for The Taylor Institute for Direct Marketing at The University of Akron and The University of Akron Foundation Board.
-He has also been honored with a number of awards and recognitions for his contributions to the call center industry, including the ATA’s higher honor, the prestigious Fulcrum Award.
+Brubaker is a member of a number of professional organizations, including the DMA and PACE.
+He also donates his time to serve on several university boards, including the Executive Advisory Board for The Taylor Institute for Direct Marketing at The University of Akron and The University of Akron Foundation Board.
+He has also been honored with a number of awards and recognitions for his contributions to the call center industry, including the ATA’s highest honor, the prestigious Fulcrum Award.